-With South West London Environment Network (part time, ongoing) working to support Friends Groups of parks and public green spaces, environmental and biodiversity educational projects and events.
+With South West London Environment Network (P/T 2014-2017 and freelance ongoing) working to support Friends Groups of parks and public green spaces, environmental and biodiversity educational projects and events.

 – Project Manager for Urban Heat a Joseph Rowntree funded research project run by Policy Studies Institute, University of Westminster ((2015-16) about the impact of heatwaves working with communities in the Ivybridge Estate, Isleworth.

-Working with Year 5 children of Wells Cathedral School, Somerset to create a moving image work 4 x a garden using iPads and homemade shoebox steadycam holders, at William Turner’s historic enclosed physic garden – The Old Deanery Garden in Wells – and exhibited at the school in June 2015.
+Working with Year 5 children of Wells Cathedral School, Somerset to create a moving image work 4 x a garden using iPads and homemade shoebox steadycam holders, at William Turner’s historic enclosed physic garden, The Old Deanery Garden.
+The film was exhibited at the school in June 2015.